 Undertake an independent audit to offer assurance

 With all the complexities of running a multi-operator scheme, stakeholders need to be assured that participants are receiving correct payments.
 Independent auditors can provide this assurance by undertaking a year end audit of the scheme.
-This involves analysing ETM data utilising various auditing techniques to ensure that all revenue and passenger numbers can be reconciled to the operator declarations.
+This involves analysing ticket machine data to ensure that all revenue and passenger numbers can be reconciled to the operator declarations.
 Further audit tests are also performed on other data sources that form part of the scheme, such as travel shops and online ticket sales.
 Once confirmed, the internal processes and calculations are reviewed to ensure that the scheme rules have been followed and that operators have been reimbursed appropriately.

 How EPM Group can help